Loudoun County Public Library

 Loudoun County Public Library (LCPL), with more than 200 employees, both professional and paraprofessional, serves the citizens of Loudoun County, Virginia.
 There are 10 physical branches, plus Outreach Services, which delivers books and other resources to the disabled, elderly and homebound.

-According to its vision statement, LCPL "builds community through activities and resources that celebrate the joy of reading and learning."

 In 2019, LCPL became the third public library system in Virginia to eliminate fines for overdue materials.
 While customers are no longer charged a fee for overdue items, they are still responsible for replacement costs for lost materials.

 The system was named an honorable mention for Library of the Year by Library Journal in 2021.

 Branches

 The 10 branches range in size from large regional libraries to small neighborhood branches.
-Outreach Services is the traveling branch of the Loudoun County Public Library, although its offices are located in Leesburg.
+Outreach Services is the traveling branch of the Loudoun County Public Library, although its offices and collection are located inside Rust Library in Leesburg.

 Each branch has an advisory board that helps support the library and raise funds.
 Another source of funding is the annual book sale put on by the Loudoun Library Foundation.